marcospgp/tinyORM/README.md

       return user.username.toUpperCase();
     },
   },
   // The third parameter is a list of migrations.
+These are just functions that update your objects
-  // This is empty for now, but you'll be adding one whenever you want to update your data type without breaking production.
+  // from one version of your schema to the next, which you provide whenever you update your schema.
-  // Migrations are applied by the storage engine whenever data is retrieved, always at runtime.
-  // You'll never have to do world-stopping migrations in a language other than your app is written in.
+  // They are applied automatically when retrieving data, so you don't have to worry about running them separately.
   [
     (prev) => ({
       ...prev,